Papa Machete, master of Tire Machèt

 Papa Machete is the moving masterwork of director Jonathan David Kane.
 The film was produced by Borscht, an open-source collaborative bent on redefining cinema in Miami, and Third Horizon, a Miami-based Caribbean artist collective and media company dedicated to capturing the sights and sounds of the Caribbean and the so-called “third world.”

-To see more groundbreaking work like this, visit Third Horizon and Borscht online, or better yet, check out The Third Horizon Caribbean Film Festival in Miami.
+To see more groundbreaking work like this, visit Third Horizon and Borscht online.
+Better yet, check out The Third Horizon Caribbean Film Festival in Miami.

 Along the same lines of what Uncommon Caribbean is all about, Third Horizon Co-Founder Jason Fitzroy noted: